 The UDP port number on which to receive accounting requests.
-The minimum value is 1 and the maximum value is 65535.
-A value of zero indicates the RAD-Series Server will listen on the Accounting Port specified on the Administration: Start Options screen.
+The minimum value is 0 and the maximum value is 65535.
 There is no default value.
-If the Accounting Port is not configured, the server will not open an accounting listen socket for the given IP Address.
+If set to the special value of zero, the RAD-Series Server will execute a hierarchy of steps to determine the accounting port to listen on: